 Return back on to the B9006 and head west for a mere 9 miles before you arrive at Cawdor Castle in the village of Cawdor.
-Still, home to the Cawdor family, this castle has evolved over 600 years.
+Still home to the Cawdor family, this castle has evolved over 600 years.
 Open April to October only, it’s one of Scotland’s finest.
 With beautiful gardens, including the Walled Garden, which dates from around 1600.
 Cawdor Castle is also forever associated with Shakespeare’s Macbeth, and every year in summer an outdoor performance of the play takes place in the grounds of the castle.
+And it’s your chance to visit the legendary Thorn Tree.
 There’s also a cafeteria and gift shop.

 The fifth and final stop on this day trip from Inverness, is the spectacular Fort George and the Highlanders Museum, 8 miles from Cawdor.
 Fort George is a mile past the village of Ardersier.
 Built in the aftermath of the Battle of Culloden, it